 Mary Malcolm passed away on 13 October 2010, aged 92.

 Dancer Sylvia Peters was only 20 when she joined the BBC staff as a television announcer.
-She got the job by reciting Goldilocks to her interview board who later described her as ‘winsome’.
+She got the job with an impromptu recitation of Goldilocks and the Three Bears to her interview board who later described her as ‘winsome’.

 She was also a great sport.
 “Everybody in the studio used to make me laugh.
 One of them used to throw nuts at me, trying to get one down my cleavage just as I said “Good evening”.
 Sometimes he succeeded, and I’m sure that’s why I always looked so jolly”.

 Her genteel glamour epitomised the 50s style of broadcasting and made her a television star, covering the fashions at Ascot.
 She often got more press than the programmes she introduced.